Just-maple/go-autowire/readme.md

 }
 ```

-in traditional wire,you need to write some files to explain the wire relation to google/wire
+in traditional `wire`,you need to write some files to explain the wire relation to google/wire

 ```go
 package example_zoo